wxcctechsummit/wxcclabguides/labsnew/Lab1.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/stN4BoLDEBU?rel=0" title="WxCC Lab #1 Part 3: Control Hub Calling or Telephony Settings" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### 1. Set Calling default Service Setting as Cloud Connected PSTN
+### Set Calling default Service Setting as Cloud Connected PSTN
->**Note:** The steps below are needed only for Webex Calling Connection.
+>**Note:** The steps below are needed **only for Webex Calling Connection**.
 You can skip this section if it is already configured on your tenant.

 - Login to the [Control Hub](https://admin.webex.com){:target="_blank"} with the existing admin account.